 If you get rained out and need to serve indoors, no sweat!
 This can easily be made in a large stockpot on the stove.
 Serve in extra-deep, disposable 9 x 13 inch aluminum pans.

-How to Make a Low Country Boil
+How to Prepare for a Shrimp Boil

 Organization is key!
 There are a few different cook times for each ingredient, so having everything prepped ahead of time will save you a lot of hassle.
 If your gatherings get a little chaotic, like our house, this will help the cook tremendously.